4ms/mp1-boot/README.md

 complexity means debugging and customizing can be difficult, requiring a combination of searching through and modifying KConfig files, device trees (DTS), C code, and sometimes even linker outputs (`ll_entry_start()` etc).

+There are many, many awesome and useful features that U-Boot does, that MP1-Boot will never do.
+MP1-Boot is intended to fill a niche-case, not to replace U-Boot.

 ### How it works